Iwami-Tsuda Station: History

-Iwami-Tsuda Station was opened as a terminal station of the Japan Government Railways San'in Main Line when the line was extended extended from Miho-Misumi Station and Masuda Station on 26 December 1923.
+Iwami-Tsuda Station was opened as a terminal station of the Japan Government Railways San'in Main Line when the line was extended from Miho-Misumi Station and Masuda Station on 26 December 1923.
 Freight operations were discontinued on 1 February 1963.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).

 Passenger statistics

 In fiscal 2020, the station was used by an average of 14 passengers daily.